wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Suey:** I'm Mr Suey, you must be my brother... the other Jedi?

-**Petra:** I wish I was, I'm a massive fan of the Jed-I don't believe it... _as OWBB enters, he points at his poster_ It's you!
+**Petra:** Firstly, I'm a woman, although I try not to deal in gender-specific stereotypes and fully respect the rights of anyone to be who they want to be.
+And secondly, Jedi???
+I wish I was, I'm a massive fan of the Jed _OWBB enters and she is stunned to see him.
+She points at the poster on the wall_ I don't believe it...
+It's you!

-**Obi-Wan:** goodness, that's a very old picture.
+**Obi-Wan:** Goodness, that's a very old picture.
 Mr Suey, allow me to introduce you to your...
 Sister...
 Princess Layabout.

 **Suey:** Oh wow, I've got a sister, hiya...